The process

 Deliver

 Delivery isn’t just a launch.
 It’s a loop.
-I use what we learn to refine and iterate, making sure the product stays relevant and resilient over time.
-Great design doesn’t stand still—it grows with the people it serves.
+Use learnings to refine and iterate, making sure the product stays relevant and resilient over time.